Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-The above example shows a custom credential type `RotatableCertificateCredential`, which provides a `rotateCertificate`.
-The implementation internally relies on an instance of `ClientCertificateCredential`, and `rotateCertificate` replaces this instance with a new one using the new certificate path.
+The preceding example shows a custom credential type `RotatableCertificateCredential`, which provides a `rotateCertificate`.
+The implementation internally relies on an instance of `ClientCertificateCredential`. `rotateCertificate` replaces this instance with a new one using the new certificate path.

 #### Implicit rotation